DiegoMGE/DiegoMGE/README.md

-- 👋 Hi, I’m Diego
+- 🚀 Hallo!
+I’m Diego!
-- 👀 I’m interested in being a Full Stack Developer
+- 👀 I’m interested in being a Full Stack Developer.
-- 🌱 I’m currently learning ReactJS
+- 📚 I’m currently still learning some hacks in JavaScript.
-- 💞️ I’m looking to collaborate on Front-end projects.
+- 💻 I’m looking to collaborate on Front-end projects.

 <!---
 DiegoMGE/DiegoMGE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.